wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 sequenced in each sample.
 Also, not all transcripts are the same length, affecting the number of reads detected per transcript.
 So, some normalisation is required to take into account these differences and make data comparable.
-The main methods are:
+The next section will cover the steps and explain why a certain normalisation is required.

+---

+##### Simple counting

-- __simple counting__: this is the starting point of every analysis.
+This is the starting point of every analysis.
 We count the number of reads that map to each exon or gene.

+##### CPM

-- __CPM__: counts per million (reads), a relative measure for the read counts corrected for the total number of reads of a sample.
+CPM stands for counts per million (reads).
+It represents a relative measure for the read counts corrected for the total number of reads of a sample.
 It assigns each read a value that corresponds to the proportion of the total number of reads that single read represents.
 This tiny fraction is then multiplied by a million to make it more readable.

 :::{figure} images/Week5/CPM.svg
 :alt: Counting reads